citp/privacy-policy-historical/p/pr/pro/prospering.com.md

-> *The following text is extracted and transformed from the prospering.com privacy policy that was archived on 2011-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111207065448id_/http%3A//www.prospering.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the prospering.com privacy policy that was archived on 2012-05-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120514064316id_/http%3A//www.prospering.com/privacy.php) for the most accurate reproduction.*

-# Prosper : Privacy Policy
+# Privacy Policy

 Last updated April, 2011